nr-uturkarslan/newrelic-infra-linux/collect-logs-with-custom-fluentd-image/README.md

 In order to view the logs of a particular container, the following NRQL query can be used:
 `FROM Log SELECT * WHERE container_name = '/random-logger'`

-The result will look as follows:
+The result will look as follows where
+* the red boxes indicate the container name and ID
+* the orange boxes indicate the custom tags with which we are enriching the container logs

 ![New Relic UI - Querying container logs](./docs/new_relic_ui_logs_query.png)